trifo75/kubernetes-playground/README.md

 ## TODO

 * reorganize terraform code to use variables and cycles
-* reorganize cloud_init to get rid of the long list of injected commands
 * implement wait time before destroying storage pool - 15s is enough after destroying instances